ev3dev-lang-java/ev3dev-lang-java/README.md

 RAM: 1GB LPDDR2 (900 MHz)
 ```

-Anyway, some features about `local navigation` is not tested yet with BrickPi/PiStorms units
-(Scheluded for next release: v0.7.0).
+Anyway, although you could use hardware with more resources, it is necessary to develop stable algorithms (Your turn).

-## Features in the whole project
+## Features included in the whole project

 **Java features**